HugoGit39/siawd/paper_joss/paper.md

 # Summary

-SiA-WD is an open-source R Shiny application for selecting physiological wearables from the Stress in Action Wearables Database (SiA-WD) in behavioural and stress research.
-Based on peer-reviewed research by @schoenmakers2025siawd, the SiA-WD enables users to explore and compare an extensive range of devices using two modules: a Product Filter for side-by-side comparisons and a Feature Filter including 43 filter options allowing detailed selection based on six categories: SiA Expert Scores, General Device Information, Technical Specifications, Signals Measured, Data Access and Validation, and Reliability & Usability.
+SiA-WD is an open-source R Shiny application for selecting physiological wearables from the Stress in Action Wearables Database (SiA-WD).
+Based on peer-reviewed research by Schoenmakers et al. [@schoenmakers2025siawd], the application enables users to explore and compare an extensive range of devices using two modules: a Product Filter for side-by-side comparisons and a Feature Filter including 43 filter options across six categories: SiA Expert Scores, General Device Information, Technical Specifications, Signals Measured, Data Access and Validation, and Reliability & Usability.
 Maintained by the Stress in Action consortium and supported by community contributions, the database will be continuously updated throughout the next decade.
-The SiA-WD application improves transparency, reproducibility, and efficiency in device selection and is freely accessible at https://wearables.stress-in-action.nl or can be run locally as a golem-based Shiny application.
+SiA-WD improves transparency, reproducibility, and efficiency in device selection and is freely accessible at https://wearables.stress-in-action.nl or can be run locally as a golem-based Shiny application.

 # Statement of Need

-Ambulatory wearable devices are widely used across psychology, medicine, and behavioural science to monitor physiological signals in daily life (@patel2012rehabilitation; @pevnicks2018update; @patel2021hospital).
-These devices allow continuous measurement of activity, heart rate, skin conductance, and related physiological processes (@majumder2017wearable; @peake2018critical).
+Ambulatory wearable devices are widely used across psychology, medicine, and behavioural science to monitor physiological signals in daily life [@patel2012rehabilitation; @pevnicks2018update; @patel2021hospital].
+These devices allow continuous measurement of activity, heart rate, skin conductance, and related physiological processes [@majumder2017wearable; @peake2018critical].
 While wearable technology has advanced rapidly, researchers face growing challenges in selecting appropriate devices for stress research.

-Device selection often involves manually comparing technical specifications, recorded signals, and the scientific literature on validity, reliability, and usability—an effort-intensive and error-prone process (@giurgiu2022quality; @haddad2020ecological).
-Existing reviews and online listings are typically static, incomplete, outdated, or focused on consumer rather than scientific use cases (@iqbal2016review; @paredes2022chimera; @vijayan2021review; @lu2023remote).
+Device selection often involves manually comparing technical specifications, recorded signals, and the scientific literature on validity, reliability, and usability—an effort-intensive and error-prone process [@giurgiu2022quality; @haddad2020ecological].
+Existing reviews and online listings are typically static, incomplete, outdated, or focused on consumer rather than scientific use cases [@iqbal2016review; @paredes2022chimera; @vijayan2021review; @lu2023remote].

-To address these limitations, Schoenmakers et al. developed the Stress in Action Wearables Database (SiA-WD) (@schoenmakers2025siawd): a curated, open-access resource designed to support evidence-based selection of physiological wearables in behavioural and stress research.
+To address these limitations, Schoenmakers et al. developed the Stress in Action Wearables Database (SiA-WD) [@schoenmakers2025siawd], a curated, open-access resource designed to support evidence-based selection of physiological wearables in behavioural and stress research.
 The database is described in a peer-reviewed publication in *Behavior Research Methods* and is openly available via the Open Science Framework (https://osf.io/umgvp/).
 It includes detailed device metadata, systematic literature reviews, and expert scores covering more than 100 devices relevant to stress-related physiology.
 The database will be updated for at least a decade (2023–2033).

 Delivered through an interactive R Shiny application, the tool allows users to explore, filter, and compare devices dynamically.
 Unlike static summaries, this interface supports flexible and reproducible workflows for study planning, cohort selection, and grant preparation.
 By reducing the effort required to make informed device choices, SiA-WD supports methodological rigor and transparency in stress-related physiological research.